Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/follow-bot-protection.md

 ## Description
 Checks when a user follows if it is any of the hoss or other follow bots and wont continue sub action if it is.

+>There are two different versions of this extension.
+The first one is a simple C# code that checks for follow bots and the other reads from a file that contains a list of bot name.
+{.is-warning}

 # C# Version

 ## Installation